ihjacobs925/react_es6_global/11-film-3-unidirectional.md

 Since you aren't doing anything with these props yet, nothing should change.

 ### Task 2: Move the `Fave` Event Handler up the Component Tree
------> TODO: FIND OUT WHY FILMDETAILS NEEDS FAVES AND IF IT DOESN'T, THEN MOVE THAT STATE DOWN TO FILMLISTING When a user favorites a film, that information needs to be shared with the rest of your components.
+When a user favorites a film, that information needs to be shared with the `FilmListing` component and all it's children in order to properly filter the list.
-- For example, `FilmListing` needs to know which films are favorites to enable the filter.

 This isn't possible right now, because you're currently handling the favorite toggling of a film on the `Fave` component.
 The `Fave` component is at the bottom of the component hierarchy, and props and state only flow downward.
 Additionally, the `Fave` component doesn't even know which film is being favorited, so this isn't a great place to store a state for whether a film is a favorite.